 Real-time oceanographic sensing is a function of both technology and organizational collaboration.
 An example of the latter is NOAA's observation website, which provides a portal to all manner of real-time and near-real-time information, including links to all sensors of the PORTS web.
-The sensors themselves cover a wide range of specific technologies from high frequency to millimeter wave radar, ultrasonics, electrical-optical sensors in the visible and near-infrared spectrum, magnetics and gravitational devices.
+The sensors themselves cover a wide range of specific technologies from high frequency to millimeter wave radar, ultrasonics, electrical-optical sensors in the infrared and near-visible spectrum, magnetics and gravitational devices.